Michigan Court Records

 What Percentage of Criminal Cases Go To Trial in Michigan?

-In the 2019 Court Caseload Report published by Michigan courts, the state’s circuit courts were recorded to have received 67,171 criminal caseloads, with dispositions amounting to 54,596 in that year.
+In the 2019 Court Caseload Report published by Michigan courts, the state’s circuit courts were recorded to have received 67,171 criminal caseloads, with dispositions amounting to 54,596 that year.
 According to the report, the courts recorded a clearance rate of 81.3%, with 1,603 cases tried and concluded.
 Summarily, criminal cases that made it to trial amounted to about 2.4% of the total criminal cases recorded in 2019.
 While 1,217 cases were subject to jury trials, 386 criminal cases were subjected to trial by judges.

 When does a Criminal Defendant Have the Right to a Trial?